jupyter/governance/trademarks.md

 - Use of the word "Jupyter" in another trademark -- Not allowed without prior written permission from Jupyter, except as described above.
-- Use of the word "Jupyter" in a domain name -- Allowed in subdomains and url-paths, such as "jupyter.example.com" and "example.com/jupyter".
+- Use of the word "Jupyter" in a domain name -- Allowed in subdomains and url paths, such as "jupyter.example.com" and "example.com/jupyter".
+  Allowed in base domains where the organization responsible for the service is clear in the name itself, e.g. "myorganization-jupyter.org" or "uoffoojupyterusers.edu".
-  Not allowed in base domains, such as "jupytercloud.com" or "hostedjupyter.horse".
+  Not allowed in base domains on its own or with only generic terms, such as "jupytercloud.com" or "hostedjupyter.horse".

 ### Unaltered Logos